 - Declaration of Intent to Complete or Verification Statement submitted by your DPD Director

 - Reference forms from three professionally qualified persons.
-This should include 2 academic references and 1 from a supervisor of work experience.
+This should include two academic references and one from a supervisor of work experience.

 - DICAS application fee

 - GRE scores are not required

 We do not participate in the national dietetic internship match through D&D. Upon review of a completed application via DICAS, our selection committee will notify you of their decision by Feb.
 14.

 If you already hold a graduate degree, please contact Makayla Schuchardt (email@example.com) for more information on the application to the Capstone Certificate in Clinical Nutrition.

 If positions remain open after the Jan.
 15 selection round, applications will be accepted via DICAS on a rolling basis until 48 hours after the national DI match through D&D Digital.
 Match day is typically the first Sunday in April.
 Visit the ACEND website for the specific date.

 The Integrated Graduate Program offers a preselect option for senior UW-Madison Dietetics students and Graduate students enrolled in the UW-Madison M.S.
 Clinical Nutrition degree program who wish to continue their education within the University of Wisconsin system.
 Interested applicants must schedule an appointment with the MS Clinical Nutrition program manager, Makayla Schuchardt (firstname.lastname@example.org), during the fall semester to review the admission requirements and discuss the application process.